git-pranavr/SephoraConstruct/README.md

 3. Product Cart and Checkout Page
 4. Payment gateway Integration

+## Try it out locally
+This is a simple project.
+You can use any server to serve up the html pages.
+Once the server is runnning just go to the localhost link the server provides.

 <h1>Snapshots of our project</h1>

 1. This is the Landing page of Sephora